tuktarovruslan/salty-cypress-testrail-reporter/README.md

 **runName**: _string_ (optional) name of the Testrail run.

+# Functionality Update 09/23/2021
+Added Axios interceptor in according to the new data format response from testrail API.

 # Functionality Update 01/04/2019
 We were having issues where we wanted to run a test run once a day using multiple spec files.
 However, when `createTestRun: true`, the testrail reporter would create a testrun for each spec file which is not what we wanted.